Real Estate Law

 Commercial and Residential Property Purchases and Sales

-Land Use and Title Issues
+Zoning and Title Issues

-When reviewing a preliminary title report on a property you intend to purchase, you may find there are existing deeds of trust, easements, encumbrances, and other restrictions recorded against the property.
-In other situations, title may not have been property transferred after the death of a co-owner.
-Depending on the type encumbrance, it may be advisable to have the encumbrance removed from title before purchasing the property to avoid potential liability.
-Our office has experience working closely with title officers in removing such encumbrances from title, and we can assist you in reviewing the preliminary title report for your property and clearing title before the close of escrow.
+When reviewing a preliminary title report on a property you intend to purchase, you may find that there are existing deeds of trust, easements, encumbrances, and other restrictions recorded against the property.
+In other situations, title may not have been properly transferred after the death of a co-owner.
+Depending on the type of encumbrance, it may be advisable to have the encumbrance removed from title before purchasing the property to avoid potential liability.
+Our office has experience working closely with title officers in removing such encumbrances from title, and we can assist you in reviewing the preliminary title report for your property and clearing title before close of escrow.

 At the Law Office of Ashley M. Peterson, we understand that each client’s legal issues are unique.
 We ensure our clients’ needs are our top priority, and maintain open communication throughout the course of the case.
 We guarantee strict confidentiality in all legal matters, and endeavor to build lasting relationships with our clients based on trust and quality representation.